A Decade Of Implications At Stake, Supreme Court Hears Census Citizenship Question

 Tuesday's oral arguments are scheduled to last 80 minutes, including time for the general counsel of the U.S. House of Representatives to argue against the question as a friend of the court in support of the lawsuits' plaintiffs.

-The Census Bureau says it needs a final ruling on whether or not to include a citizenship question by June in order for the printing of paper forms for the census to begin this summer as scheduled.
+The Census Bureau says it needs a final ruling on whether to include a citizenship question by June in order for the printing of paper forms for the census to begin this summer as scheduled.
 But a recent 4th Circuit appeal by plaintiffs in one of the Maryland lawsuits, who are challenging a ruling on a racial discrimination claim, could complicate the timeline.

 If Congress provided additional funding, the bureau could extend its June deadline for finalizing census forms to as late as Oct.
 31, the bureau's chief scientist testified during the New York trial.